nspin/nspin.github.io/src/dynamic/articles/solving-the-rubiks-cube-blindfolded.md

 has_math: true
 ...

-Solving the cube blindfolded isn't as hard as you'd expect.
+Solving the cube blindfolded isn't as hard as many expect.
 All that's necessary is a solid understanding of the basic properties of the cube, and some practice.

 This article doesn't assume any knowledge of cube theory, but a reader will find some undergraduate math (e.g. group theory) useful.